Ibrahimali77/Circuit-simulator/README.md

 This circuit simulator project takes user input for number of voltage sources and resistors answell as potential difference and resistance values.
-It then calculates total resistance, potential difference and current and Plots a bar chart showing potential difference across components
+It then calculates total resistance, potential difference and current and plots a bar chart showing potential difference across components.